 3. Florentine Gothic Art

-2. Museum/Hall Of Musical Instruments
+2. Museum or Hall Of Musical Instruments

 His instruments were so amazing that his following became an unmatched legacy.
-Today, Mechanical honing of instruments has eventually led to better sound projection but Stradivarius, the name in which his instruments are referred to, have exploded in value.

-In modern times, a Stradivarius viola has sold for $16 million dollars.
+Today, the mechanical honing of instruments has eventually led to better sound projection, but Stradivarius instruments have exploded in value.
+Today, a Stradivarius viola can sell for $16 million dollars.

-The Museum of Musical Instruments contains 3 Stradivarius including a viola tenor and a cello from the Medicean collection of instruments—their coat of arms decorate both instruments.
-The viola is reportedly unchanged from the day it was first played which means it may be the most expensive instrument on the planet.
+The Museum of Musical Instruments contains three Stradivarius, including a viola tenor and a cello from the Medicean collection of instruments—their coat of arms decorates both instruments.
+The viola is reportedly unchanged from the day it was first played, which means it may be the most expensive instrument on the planet.

 David vs Goliath:

-Goliath was so much larger than everyone else that according to the ancient text of Saul, he came out daily for 40 days, morning and evening, to challenge the Israelites.
-Not to all-out war, but single combat which was a way to settle a dispute with less bloodshed.
-Eventually, one champion from each side fights to the death and the victor’s army wins.
+Goliath was so much larger than everyone else that, according to the ancient text of Saul, he came out daily for 40 days, morning and evening, to challenge the Israelites.
+Not to all-out war, but single combat, which was a way to settle a dispute with less bloodshed.
+Eventually, one champion from each side would fight to the death, and the victor’s army would win.

-David used his sling to defeat Goliath with one of his fives stones landing square in Goliath’s forehead knocking him straight to the ground.
-David cut off his head and it was over.
-Michelangelo’s David portrays David in the moment after victory where David felt larger than life.
+David used his sling to defeat Goliath.
+One of his fives stones hit Goliath squarely on the forehead, knocking him straight to the ground.
+David then cut off Goliath’s head, and the battle was over.
+Michelangelo’s David portrays David at the moment after his victory when he felt larger than life.